 Qualitative standards

-The College of Medicine – Phoenix does not measure academic progress by means of a cumulative grade point average, but rather with grades of Pass or Fail in Years 1 and 2 and in all non-clinical curricular units, and with grades of Honors, High Pass, Pass or Fail in clinical courses in Years 3 and 4.
-Students are expected to Pass, High Pass or Honor all curricular units in order to maintain Satisfactory Academic Progress.
+COM-P does not measure academic progress by means of a cumulative grade point average, but rather with grades of Pass or Fail or of Honors, High Pass, Pass, or Fail, depending on the grading scale used in the course*.
+Students are expected to Pass all courses* in order to maintain SAP.
 A failing grade that has been successfully remediated within the academic year will be reviewed based on its last grade.

-The following are outlined as part of the federal law and regulation:
+The following are outlined as part of the federal law and regulations:

-Minimum standard – The normal time frame for completion of required coursework for the MD degree is four academic years.
+Minimum standard – The standard timeframe for completion of required coursework for the MD degree is four academic years.
 Due to academic or personal difficulties or scholarly enrichment activities, a student may require additional time.
-In such situations, an academic plan may be established for the student that departs from the norm and that may require the repetition of all or part of a year of study (i.e. subsequent to incomplete or unsatisfactory course work or an approved leave).
-To be making Satisfactory Academic Progress, students must complete the first two years of the curriculum by the end of the third year after initial enrollment; the remaining requirements of the curriculum ordinarily must be completed within six years of matriculation into the program (as per the Dismissal and Removal from Academic Environment Policy).
-Requests for exceptions are subject to review by the Student Progress Committee (as per the Dismissal and Removal from Academic Environment Policy), and would require the student to appeal for additional financial aid eligibility with an approved academic plan.
+In such situations, an academic plan may be established for the student that may require the repetition of all or part of a year of study (i.e., subsequent to incomplete or unsatisfactory course work or an approved leave of absence).
+To be making SAP, students must complete the first two years of the curriculum by the end of the third year following initial enrollment; the remaining requirements of the curriculum ordinarily must be completed within six years of matriculation into the program (as per the Dismissal and Removal from Academic Environment Policy).
+Requests for exceptions are subject to review by the SPC (as per the Dismissal and Removal from Academic Environment Policy), and would require the student to appeal for additional financial aid eligibility with an approved academic plan.

 Maximum standard – The maximum time frame for a student to earn the MD degree cannot exceed 150 percent (six years) of the published length of the four-year program.
-Dual-degree students in a College of Medicine MD-PhD program may exceed the six-year limit to satisfy the requirements for the combined degree.
-All time limits include leaves of absences, the repeat of an academic year, and retakes or remediation of any curricular unit, exam or other requirement.
+Dual-degree students in the COM-P MD-PhD program may not exceed ten years to satisfy the requirements for the combined degree.
+All time limits include leaves of absences, the repeat of an academic year, and retakes or remediation of any course*, exam, or other requirement.
+Exceptions to these time frames may be granted by the SPC.

 Repeat Coursework

-Financial aid is available for the first repeat of any previously passed curricular unit.
-Students may receive financial aid funding for the repeat of a failing grade or withdrawal of any curricular unit or units.
-Repeat of the same curricular unit may only be funded one additional time and counts towards the pace of completion.
-Each attempt is factored into the Satisfactory Academic Progress review.
+Financial aid is available for the first repeat of any previously passed course*.
+Students may receive financial aid funding for the repeat of any course* that was previously failed or from which the student withdrew .
+Repeat of the same course* may only be funded one additional time and counts towards the pace of completion.
+Each attempt is factored into the SAP review.

 Repeat of Entire Year Coursework